 Why is reliable accounting important for SaaS companies?

-SAAS accounting is essential for any SaaS company because it provides accurate financial statements and insight into its operations to help make business decisions.
 Without accurate financial statements, making informed decisions about the company's direction would be difficult.
 For a fast-growing SaaS startup, access to this information can make or break the company's future.

-Along with the functional benefits of good accounting, having your startup financials in order streamlines the process of raising venture capital funds or preparing your business for an exit.
 If your startup does not have clear, reliable financial records and up-to-date financial statements (profit and loss, or income statement, balance sheet, and cash flow statement), you may have a hard time raising capital, delay the fundraising due diligence process, or take a hit on your earnings in the event of an exit.

 Additionally, state and federal tax regulations require accurate financial records.
-Maintaining these accounting helps prevent unintentional tax violations and surprise tax bills.
+Maintaining these accounts helps prevent unintentional tax violations and surprise tax bills.
 Plus, keeping organized financial records helps maximize your startup taxes and R&D tax credits.

 What makes accounting for SaaS companies different?

-Revenue tracking is the most notable difference in SaaS accounting because of the subscription model used by SaaS businesses.
 SaaS customers pay subscription and add-on services fees, which require routine “maintenance” as customers upgrade, downgrade, or opt-in/out of different services.

 Key elements of SaaS accounting